deetoo/RadioNerd/README.md

 So we each set out to both scrape the data, and then push it into a database, we collaborated on ideas, but implemented our own solutions.
 After the initial data was collected, we discussed ways of optimizing, and potential for more custom querying of the data.

+***update***
+After 6 months of collecting data, it turns out my estimate of 1400 songs was pretty close, as of May 21, 2019, 1347 unique songs have been played since I started collecting the data on Dec, 06, 2018..

 # The Lowdown
 So, was I right?
 Is my Classic Rock station playing the same stuff over and over?
 Well, the data doesn't lie.